 A problem throughout the region, this food- and water-borne virus infects the liver, causing jaundice (yellow skin and eyes), nausea and lethargy.
 There is no specific treatment; you just need to allow time for the liver to heal.
 All travellers to Southeast Asia should be vaccinated against hepatitis A.

 The only sexually transmitted disease that can be prevented by vaccination, hepatitis B is spread by body fluids, including sexual contact.
 In some parts of Southeast Asia up to 20% of the population are carriers of hepatitis B.

 HIV is a major problem in many Asian countries, and Bali has one of the highest rates of HIV infection in Indonesia.
-The main risk for most travellers is sexual contact with locals, prostitutes and other travellers.
+The main risk for most travellers is sexual contact with locals, sex workers and other travellers.

 The risk of sexual transmission of the HIV virus can be dramatically reduced by the use of a kondom (condom).
 These are available from supermarkets, street stalls and drugstores in tourist areas, and from the apotik in almost any town.

 Japanese B Encephalitis

 While this is a rare disease in travellers, many locals are infected each year.
 This viral disease is transmitted by mosquitoes.
 Most cases occur in rural areas and vaccination is recommended for travellers spending more than one month outside cities.
 There is no treatment, and a third of infected people will die while another third will suffer permanent brain damage.